Solar Carport Project

-- Provide renewable energy to Pepco's service area by partnering with TotalEnergies to install photovoltaic solar panels at selected sites.
+- Provide renewable energy to Pepco's service area by partnering with TotalEnergies to install photovoltaic solar panels, which collect sunlight and convert to electricity to send to the grid.
 All electricity generated will be delivered to residential and commercial customers.

-- Support the authority’s operating budget through long-term revenue from subsidiaries of MN8 which will own and operate the solar power system and provide annual payments to Metro.
+- Support Metro's operating budget through long-term revenue from subsidiaries of MN8 which will own and operate the solar power system and provide annual lease payments to Metro.

-- Improve customer amenities through covered parking (offering shade and protection from extreme weather), improved light-emitting diode (LED) lighting, new security cameras and emergency call boxes.
+- Improve customer amenities through covered parking and covered bus bays (offering shade and protection from extreme weather), improved light-emitting diode (LED) lighting, new security cameras and emergency call boxes.